MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Get-CsOnlineAudioConferencingRoutingPolicy.md

 # Get-CsOnlineAudioConferencingRoutingPolicy

 ## SYNOPSIS
-Gets the audio conferencing routing policy settings in your organization.
+Returns information about the the audio conferencing routing policies configured for use in your tenant.
 Make sure you are following the guidance here to set up properly: [Manage On-network Conferencing for Audio Conferencing](https://learn.microsoft.com/en-us/microsoftteams/audio-conferencing-on-network).

 ## SYNTAX